evosys21/pdflib/docs/table-user-manual.md

 ## Finalize the table

-In order to add/render the table to the to the PDF document you have to close it.
+In order to add/render the table to the PDF document you have to close it.

 ```php
 //close the table, add it to the pdf document